 Almost immediately, the response team arrived and began to act.
 They cut off the electrical line responsible for the fire, and quickly rescued family members still inside the burning building.
 Next, they fetched water to control the flames, and began to use first aid kits to administer treatment to the wounded.
 Finally, the team contacted the provincial director of the Afghanistan National Disaster Management Authority to request essential supplies for the affected families.

-Last December, Abdul Mutalib Khan was driving in his car when a motorcycle with two riders sped past him.
+Last December, Mr. Khan* was driving in his car when a motorcycle with two riders sped past him.
 A few feet later, the driver of the motorcycle made a sharp turn and, as if out of nowhere, a car appeared and crashed into the cycle.

 Khan ran to the victims.
 He took a second to observe the damage –the victims were severely bleeding, and they both had fractured bones.
 Khan knew there was not a hospital or health post nearby, and so he began to use his emergency response training to treat the victims himself.

-He tore the mufflers off of the riders’ faces and wrapped them tight around their wounds in order to control the extensive bleeding.
+He tore the scarves off of the riders’ faces and wrapped them tight around their wounds to control the extensive bleeding.
 He also made a sling using a scarf, and created an improvised splint out of cardboard.
 Afterward, Khan took the victims to the hospital in his car.